ngmarchant/prox_elasticnet/README.rst

     help(prox_elasticnet.ElasticNetCV)

-You can also check out the Jupyter notebook ``Demo.ipynb`` included with the source code.
+You can also check out the Jupyter notebook located at ``demo/demo.ipynb``.